Here’s an entire page to fully address this, and properly nip it in the bud.

 An insane person having illogical, contradictory definitions you can easily see are wrong and nonsensical, doesn’t negate their experience of their truth as real—that’s the reality of an insane person.
 People are considered "insane" or "stupid" because of they are perceived to be illogical.
 The person judging another to be insane may hold beliefs a future version of themselves would deem to be just as incorrect.
 You can see all of this exhibited very blatantly—in full spectacle—in politics.
 It's normal to hear about politicians, pundits, and fans telling demonstrable falsehoods, and saying and doing things they'd denounce others for saying and doing.
 This behavior can also be found in many organized religions.
 This is being mentioned to drive home how human it is to make up your own narrative, even in the face of contradictory evidence, especially for authoritative purposes.
 Popular science and its fans are not exempt from this tendency.

 Calling something "scientific" or "pseudoscientific" doesn't address the information’s correctness.
 They are adjectives commonly used to credit or discredit something, by making an association with mainstream groupthink.
 Calling something "pseudoscientific" can allow one to stop thinking critically, and not investigate the logical merit of that information.
 The key phrase is can allow, meaning that some stuff is, quite clearly, pseudoscientific bullshit, wherein not only is it outside conventional science, there's no demonstrable, logical connection to it.
-But to reiterate, "pseudoscience" can also be used to readily dismiss what you don't understand.
+But to reiterate, "pseudoscience" can also be used to readily dismiss what you simply don't understand.

 That’s why I like to call things "mechanical," rather than "scientific," because the word scientific is just a buzzword that can mean “relating to experimented, peer-reviewed, documented observations” or “a scientist said it,” both of which appeal to an authority complex, which still doesn't make the information mechanically correct.